Red Thomas

-Formative Years
+Early years

 Born in Lindsey, Ohio in 1898, Robert W. Thomas was a son of Ohio natives Mary Ann Thomas (1857-1924) and William A. Thomas (1861-1847), who was the adopted son of Samuel Transue (1832-1926), a native of Easton, Pennsylvania who had served with the 47th Pennsylvania Volunteer Infantry during the American Civil War.

-Known more commonly by his nickname, Red Thomas was a young child when he relocated with his family to Fremont, Ohio.
-After completing two years at the junior high school there, he opted not to pursue a high school education and, instead, took a job at the Herbrand Corporation, which was a manufacturer of vehicle springs and suspension systems.
+The family moved to Fremont, Ohio when Red Thomas was young.
+After completing two years of junior high school he took a job at the Herbrand Corporation, a manufacturer of vehicle springs and suspension systems, instead of continuing to high school.

 Baseball career

 Thomas began his baseball career as a ballplayer with the Industrial League in Fremont.
 In 1919, he joined a professional team in Little Rock, Arkansas that was part of minor league baseball's Southern Association.
 Departing from that team in June 1919, he moved on to a Western Association team based in Okmulgee, Oklahoma, staying there until June 1920 when he joined the team in Henryetta, Oklahoma as a catcher who batted .329.
-After switching to the outfield in 1921 and racking up a batting average of .349, he signed a contract with the Chicago Cubs for $350 per month.
+After switching to the outfield in 1921 and racking up a batting average of .349, he signed a contract with the Chicago Cubs for US$350 per month.
 Documenting the early success of Thomas with the Cubs, The Daily Oklahoman reported in its September 26, 1921 edition:

 "Red Thomas, Chicago's recruit outfielder from Henryetta, Okla., was the hero in the double victory of Chicago over Boston today ... going twelve innings, and the scores being 4 to 3 and 8 to 7.
 Thomas' single in the last inning of the initial contest sent two runs home for a victory, and he started the rally in the last inning of the second contest with a double, and scored on a single...."

 Interviewed in 1927 for a Fremont Messenger article, Thomas described his initial experience with the Cubs:

 "When I appeared on the field for my first major league game against Brooklyn I was the proudest fellow in the land.
 My dream way back there in the old Lindsey town was realized.
 I was a major leaguer."